-Antifreeze Siphon Tube/Winterization Port (Located near the sliding entrance door)
+Remove Antifreeze Siphon Tube from InfoCase and attach to Winterization Port located near the sliding entrance door.

-5. Turn "Winterization Valve 2" to the "Winterize" position.
+2. Turn "Winterization Valve 2" to the "Winterize" position.

 Winterization Valve 2 (Located near the sliding entrance door)

 NOTE: Ensure that all drain valves are

 CLOSED before pumping RV antifreeze

 into the water system.

 Refer to the "Water System Drain Valve

 Locations" chart at the end of this

 section for valve locations on your

 model.